lukavr05/final-year-project/documents/main.typ

 )
 #set align(left)

-The main task is now to extract the desired features to reconstruct the raw source code, (keeping the information about the author) and compiling it into a binary that can be analysed by the extraction tool.
+The main task is now to extract the desired atteibutes to reconstruct the raw source code, (keeping the information about the author) and compiling it into a binary that can be analysed by the extraction tool.

 === Parsing the CSV